-In 1938, after the death of the Rev. Louis Van den Bossche, he took over responsibility for the pastoral care of Ukrainian Graeco-Catholics in Great Britain.
+In 1938, after the death of the Rev. Louis Van den Bossche, he took over responsibility for the pastoral care of Greek Catholic Ukrainians in Great Britain.
 He periodically visited Manchester, England, to hold church services for the local Ukrainian community.
 In August 1938 he gave an interview to the London-based Catholic Herald in which he spoke of the suppression of Ukrainian cultural life in Poland, thereby provoking further debate on the issue in the newspaper.
-In 1946 he was appointed, by Bishop Ivan Buchko, the apostolic visitor for Ukrainian Graeco-Catholics in Western Europe, as his vicar general for France, Switzerland and Luxembourg.
+In 1946 he was appointed, by Bishop Ivan Buchko, the apostolic visitor for Greek Catholic Ukrainians in Western Europe, as his vicar general for France, Switzerland and Luxembourg.
 Until August 1949 his jurisdiction also formally included the parishes of the UCC in Great Britain.
 From early 1949 he was a member of the Shevchenko Scientific Society which was revived after the war in Germany.
 In the years 1945 to 1950 he was head of the Ukrainian refugee relief committee in France (Ukrainska sluzhba suspilnoi opiky).
 From 1952 he served as vicar general for Belgium, the Netherlands, Luxembourg and Scandinavia.

 'Pomianite mia pred Hospodem', Khrystyianskyi Holos (Munich), 26 September 1965, pp. 3-4